payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/manage-kyc-documents/delete_kyc_document_api.md

 ---
-title: Delete KYC Document API
+title: '[OLD]Delete KYC Document API'
 excerpt: |-
   It is used to delete document for a merchant.